-Student Canvas Responsibility ('Attendance'): You are expected to attend your class via Zoom each week.
-When you do, you'll put your name in the Zoom chat to show you are present.
-This is how we will take attendance.
+Student Canvas Responsibility ('Attendance'): If yours is an online course, you need to 'check in' regularly.
+The instructor must receive some contact from you every week, so an attendance email will be sent to each of you.
 If you respond each week, you'll receive 'extra credit' on your final grade.

-- The instructor will NOT drop you from the course; the decision to drop your own.
-So understand that if you stop attending but fail to withdraw yourself, you will probably receive an "F." - The withdrawal deadline is 10/27/23, 11:59 p.m..
-You may withdraw yourself from the course until that date.
-The instructor WILL NOT withdraw you unless you specifically ask her to do so.
-This means that if you simply disappear from class, you will likely receive an "F" as your final grade.
-So be mindful of the withdrawal deadline but consider speaking to the instructor about your options before you actually withdraw.

-Behavior in Classroom - Although our classroom is virtual, your classmates and professor are real people who deserve to be treated with respect.
+- If you fail to respond to the email two weeks in a row, you'll be contacted via Canvas email just to check on you. - The instructor will NOT drop you from the course; the decision to drop remains your own.
+So understand that if you stop attending but fail to withdraw yourself, you will probably receive an "F." - The withdrawal deadline is 3/15/24, 11:59 p.m.
+You may withdraw yourself from the course until that date. - Behavior in Classroom Although our classroom is virtual, your classmates and professor are real people who deserve to be treated with respect.
 You deserve respect too!
 Please use respectful language in your posts and email.
 Recognize that we do not bully each other or fail to hold up our end of the work.
 We learn by hearing differing perspectives and by recognizing the difference between facts and opinions.